feature-flow/twotieredkanban/doc/valuenator.rst

 Each feature is shown with title and metrics and has a reveal button.
 Clicking on the reveal button for a feature shows its description and tasks.
-Also shown, at the bottom, is button to restore the feature from the bag.
+Also shown, at the bottom, is a button to restore the feature from the bag.
 Clicking on this button restores the feature to the state it was in before it was bagged.